jitsi/lib-jitsi-meet/doc/e2ee.md

 ### Key ratcheting

 Each participant ratchets their key when another participant joins.
-The new resulting key is not distributed since every participant can derive it by ratchetting themselves.
+The new resulting key is not distributed since every participant can derive it by ratcheting themselves.

 Unlike described in [SFrame 4.3.5.1](https://tools.ietf.org/html/draft-omara-sframe-00#section-4.3.5.1) we attempt to ratchet the key forward when we do not find a valid authentication tag.
 Note that we only update